gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Handling of Endpoint Pair Shared Secrets {#handling-endpoint-secret}

-   SCTP-AUTH {{RFC4895}} is keyed using endpoint pair shared secrets.
+   SCTP AUTH {{RFC4895}} is keyed using endpoint pair shared secrets.
 In DTLS/SCTP, DTLS is used to establish these secrets.
    The endpoint pair shared secrets MUST be provided to the SCTP stack as soon as the computation is possible.
-The endpoints MUST NOT use another mechanism for establishing endpoint pair shared secrets for SCTP-AUTH.
+The endpoints MUST NOT use another mechanism for establishing endpoint pair shared secrets for SCTP AUTH.
 The endpoint pair shared secret for Shared Key Identifier zero (0) is empty and MUST be used by both endpoints when establishing the first DTLS connection.